lm2612/WaveNet_UQ/README.md

 Scripts for analyzing statistics and plotting can be found in `analysis`.

 # Quick start
-Download files from zenodo repository and run the example scripts or notebooks.
+Download files from SDR (link+doi to be added) repository and run the example notebook in `examples`.
+This provides a quick demo for how to open the data, load the model and start training.

 # Using the code
-The full process of generating the training data and coupling online involves working with the intermediate complexity climate model, MiMA, available here https://github.com/DataWaveProject/MiMA-machine-learning.
+This describes the full process to reproduce results of the paper.
+Generating the training data and coupling online involves working with the intermediate complexity climate model, MiMA, available here https://github.com/DataWaveProject/MiMA-machine-learning.

 ## 1. Generate training data using MiMA
 Follow steps here to compile and run MiMA: https://github.com/DataWaveProject/MiMA-machine-learning/tree/master